 \section{Abstract}

-We analyze the potential of accelerator-based neutrino experiments, such as the Deep Underground Neutrino Experiment Near Detector, to constrain a five dimensional operator mediating a beyond standard model interaction between mass dimension one fermion fields, labeled elko, and neutrinos.
-We identify the parameter space where the fermion with mass dimension one is a viable dark matter candidate.
+We analyze the potential of accelerator-based neutrino experiments, such as the Deep Underground Neutrino Experiment, to constrain a five dimensional operator mediating a beyond standard model interaction between a mass dimension one fermion field, labeled elko, and neutrino.
+We identify the parameter space where elko is a viable dark matter candidate.